-- · Custom Events Overview - Ultimate guide to event tracking.
+- Custom Events Overview - Ultimate guide to event tracking.

 Caught exceptions are errors in your app for which you've defined an exception handling code, such as the occasional timeout of a network connection during a request for data.
-Exceptions are tracked on the server in a similar way as screen views.
+Exceptions are tracked on the server in a similar way as screen views, however, action internally generated for exceptions always use the fatal or caught prefix, and additionally the exception prefix if tracker.isPrefixing() this particular option is enabled(true).
+The URL corresponds to exception stack trace, including the package name, activity path, method name and line number where crash occurred.
+Bear in mind that Piwik is not a crash tracker therefore use this sparingly.

-If you provide cought exception to the exception method, URL will contain the package name, activity path, method name and line number where crash occurred.
 Measure a caught exception by setting the exception field values on the tracker and sending the hit, as with this example:

-• An exception (optional) - Caught exception instance.
+• An exception (required) - Caught exception instance.

-• A description (optional) - additional information about the issue.
+- A description (optional) additional information about the issue. - An isFatal (optional) true if an exception is fatal.